piurafunk/fun-earthed-arcana/Writerside/topics/Tiefling.md

 Tieflings are either born in the Lower Planes or have one or more fiendish ancestors who originated there.
 A tiefling (pronounced TEEFling) is linked by blood to a devil, a demon, a yugoloth, or some other Fiend.
-This connection to the Lower Planes is, for better or worse, the tiefling’s fiendish legacy, which comes with the promise of power yet has no effect on the tiefling’s moral outlook.
+This connection to the Lower Planes is, for better or worse, the tiefling's fiendish legacy, which comes with the promise of power yet has no effect on the tiefling's moral outlook.

 A tiefling chooses whether to embrace or lament their fiendish legacy.